MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/what-is-microsoft-r-client.md

 ### Microsoft R Client 3.5.2

-TODO
+This release of R Client, built on open-source R 3.5.2, is at the same functional level as Machine Learning Server 9.4.
+Download R Client from https://aka.ms/rclient (Windows) or https://aka.ms/rclientlinux (Linux).

 ### Microsoft R Client 3.4.3

-This release of R Client, built on open-source R 3.4.3, is at the same functional level as Machine Learning Server 9.4.
-Download R Client from https://aka.ms/rclient (Windows) or https://aka.ms/rclientlinux (Linux).
+This release of R Client, built on open-source R 3.4.3, is at the same functional level as Machine Learning Server 9.3.

 R Client includes these enhancements: